-During the last two decades, the rapid advancement of computer, communication, and control technologies have greatly accelerated the efforts of developing novel prototypes and their cost-effective applications in automation.
-Today, besides introducing the intelligence directly into equipments/systems through embedded microcomputers and providing virtual prototyping through enhanced CAD/CAE facilities, information flow has been well regarded as an essential part of the integrated design approach whereby all members of the prototype development and manufacturing automation team can work closely together throughout the design and manufacturing cycle.
+New Trends in Prototyping for Robotics and Automation Include Discrete-Event and Hybrid System Prototyping and Real-Time Vision System Design uring the last two decades, rapid advancements in computer, communication, and control technologies have greatly accelerated the efforts of developing novel prototypes and their cost-effective applications in automation.
+Today, besides introducing intelligence directly into equipment/systems through embedded microcomputers and providing virtual prototyping through enhanced computer-aided (CAD)/ computer-aided engineering (CAE) facilities, information flow is well regarded as an essential part of the integrated design approach whereby all members of the prototype development and manufacturing automation team can work closely together throughout the design and manufacturing cycle.